e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 # 5 Public discussion of this paper and further process
 Now that we have reached this chapter, your opinion is needed!

-To arrive at a well-informed decision, the e-ID team is seeking input and perspectives from a diverse array of public stakeholders.
+To arrive at a well-informed decision, the e-ID team is seeking input and perspectives from a diverse array of private and public stakeholders.
 Please take the proposed scenarios as a basis for your feedback and consider that the final decision is a starting point for the medium-term technical development.
 The e-ID team is convinced that both variants cover the principal expectations for a verifiable credential trust ecosystem.
 From your standpoint, what characteristics and features are most valuable and must be achieved?
 Which trade-offs and risks are acceptable, why, and for how long?

 **Cornerstones of the public discussion**
 -	The public debate starts with the presentation of this paper at the “e-ID participation” meeting on 1 December 2023.
--	The written statements have to be entered in our feedback form at https://findmind.ch/c/XFvu-a7c6 by 3 January 2024.
+-	The written statements have to be entered in our feedback form at https://findmind.ch/c/XFvu-a7c6 by January 15, 2024.
 Please take a look at the form _before_ you start writing your feedback.
 -	Written discussion can be held on GitHub: https://github.com/e-id-admin/open-source-community/discussions

 **The main questions for your feedback**